s3fs

 We recommend using s3fs version 1.84 or higher.

-If you experience any issues with s3fs, check the official documentation
+If you have any questions, see the official documentation

-s3fs performance depends on the speed of your local disk.
-Use high-speed disks, especially if you store a lot of small files a few hundred kilobytes in size or smaller.
-To increase s3fs performance, you can enable caching (via the --use_cache <directory>
+S3fs performance depends on the speed of your local disk.
+Use high-speed disks, especially if you store a lot of small files, such as a few hundred kilobytes each or smaller.
+To increase s3fs performance, you can enable caching (--use_cache <directory>

 key).
 As the s3fs cache can increase in size without limits, make sure to clear it regularly.
 You can read more in the s3fs documentation